 This represents part two of a survey of Civil War monuments in 14 towns across the South Shore of Massachusetts.
 The monuments are presented in chronological order.
 The earlier monuments (1867-1879) are covered in part one.
 These first monuments were entirely architectural in form, obelisks or victory columns, lacking any statuary (except a couple of eagles).
 Beginning in the 1880s, designs began to incorporate the classic infantryman that we typically associate with Civil War monuments today.
+For information on monuments across the Commonwealth, see the website of the Massachusetts Civil War Monuments Project.

 As mentioned in part one, it is interesting to note that the fundraising and organization behind the construction of these monuments was almost always coordinated by women’s groups.
 What was it about this memorialization of the Civil War that placed it so solidly, by the standards of the time, in the sphere of women’s work?
 That topic is something I hope to address in a future post.